nak/pytest_mproc/docsrc/index.rst

 Node-scoped Fixtures
 ====================

-With the system now allowing execution of multiple workers on a single machine, and execution across multiple machines, this introduces another level of scoping of fixtures:  *node*-scoped fixtures.
-A node-level fixture is instantiated once per node and such instance is only available to workers (aka all test processes) on that specific node.
+*pytest_mproc* also allows for another scope for fixtures:  *node*-scoped fixtures.
+A node-level fixture is instantiated once per node (machine) and such instance is only available to workers (aka all test processes) on that specific node.

-To declare a fixture to be scoped to a node, which declares the optional autouse:
+To declare a fixture to be scoped to a node:

 .. code-block:: python

    import pytest

-   @pytest_mproc.fixtures.node_fixture(autouse=True)
+   @pytest_mproc.fixtures.node_fixture()
    def globally_scoped_fixture()
        ...

-Node fixtures can be passed any keyword args supported by pytest.fixure.
+Node fixtures can be passed any keyword args supported by pytest.fixture.

 .. warning::
-    Values returned or yielded from a fixture with scope to a node must be picklable so as to be shared across multiple independent subprocesses.
+    Values returned or yielded from a fixture with scope to a node must be pickle-able as described above for global fixtures.

+If test execution is confined to a single (host) machine, then global fixtures and node fixtures are equivalent.

 A Safe *tmpdir* Fixture
 =======================